We’ve all been through the pain of filling out never-ending forms where we eventually gave up because it was so complicated.

 3. Keep your forms simple and easy

-Asana does an awesome job at keeping the registration process easy: it only asks for your email address in order to subscribe for free.
-Of course, Asana’s team knows that more information is required to properly use their solution: it asks for it later during the onboarding process when you’ve already subscribed.
+Asana does an awesome job at keeping the registration process easy – they only ask for your email address in exchange for a free subscription.
+Of course, Asana’s team knows that more information is required to properly use their solution.
+However, they wait until the onboarding process to ask for more user information later on.

-On a larger scale, several studies report that shorter forms (=less fields) tend to yield better results (=more conversions): every additional field could mean that you’d lose potential leads or customers.
-For ecommerce stores, our advice is to reduce the number of fields to the bare minimum: your goal is to offer a slick and swift buying process.
+On a larger scale, several studies report that shorter forms (fewer fields) tend to yield better results (more conversions).

+With every additional field, there’s more of a potential to lose leads or customers.
+For e-commerce stores, our advice is to reduce the number of fields to the bare minimum.
+Your goal is to offer a slick and swift buying process.

 4. Provide some real value

-Visitors are asked about their personal information almost everywhere: data privacy is becoming a prominent issue for many internet users.
-Well aware of this issue, smart marketers design their sign-up forms with a persuasion intent in mind: the real goal is to convince your visitors to fill in the form.
+Visitors are asked about their personal information almost everywhere, and data privacy is becoming a prominent concern for many internet users.

 5. Leverage your social proofs

-Providing relevant social proofs makes subscribing a little bit easier: Slack does it well by displaying customer testimonials from famous tech companies just above their sign-up form.
+In the example below, you can see how Slack leverages social proof by displaying customer testimonials from famous tech companies just above their sign-up form.